Minimally Invasive Aortic Valve Procedure

-Patients who suffer from severe aortic stenosis, which is the narrowing of the heart’s aortic valve opening that restricts blood flow, have a minimally invasive surgical option available at Temecula Valley Hospital.
-Transcatheter Aortic Valve Replacement (TAVR) is an advanced heart valve replacement procedure that offers new hope to patients who have aortic valve stenosis and are not candidates for Surgical Aortic Valve Replacement (SAVR).
-It is a minimally invasive procedure, which can help dramatically reduce your recovery time.
+Transcatheter Aortic Valve Replacement (TAVR) is a nonsurgical, minimally invasive approach for patients with severe aortic stenosis, which is the narrowing of the heart’s aortic valve opening that restricts blood flow.
+TAVR is an advanced heart valve replacement procedure and a nonsurgical alternative for patients not recommended for open heart surgery.
+It is minimally invasive, which can help dramatically reduce your recovery time.

 What is Aortic Stenosis?

-Aortic stenosis is a common heart condition caused by the narrowing of the heart’s aortic valve due to a buildup of calcium deposits.
+Aortic stenosis is a heart condition caused by the narrowing of the aortic valve opening due to calcium buildup, birth defect or rheumatic fever.
 When the valve narrows, it does not open or close properly, which makes the heart work harder to pump blood through the body.
 This can cause the heart to weaken and function poorly, which can lead to heart failure and an increased risk for sudden cardiac death.

 Symptoms of aortic stenosis may include: